Happy-Path/emotion-recognition/README.md

 ## Files

-    train_model.py: Script to train the emotion recognition model. main.py: Combined script for webcam emotion detection. fer2013.csv: The FER-2013 dataset containing images and labels (download separately).
+- train_model.py: Script to train the emotion recognition model.
+- main.py: Combined script for webcam emotion detection.
+- fer2013.csv: The FER-2013 dataset containing images and labels (download separately).

 ## How to Train the Model

    First, train the model by running:

     python train_model.py

    This script will train a Convolutional Neural Network (CNN) on the FER-2013 dataset and save the trained model as model/emotion_model.keras.

 ## Real-time Emotion Detection

    To start real-time emotion detection using your webcam, run:

     python main.py

    This will open a webcam window showing live emotion predictions on the detected faces.

 ## Exit the program

-    Press 'q' to exit the webcam window.
+   Press '*q*' to exit the webcam window.

 ## License

    This project is licensed under the MIT License - see the LICENSE file for details.